Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Introduction

 Infrared and visible (IR-VIS) image fusion effectively combines the unique information from both infrared and visible images, creating a composite image that integrates their complementary features.
 This fused image not only provides a comprehensive and accurate scene representation but also significantly aids observers in understanding and analyzing complex environments.
 Consequently, this technology holds tremendous potential and value in fields such as military reconnaissance, aerospace, environmental monitoring, and medical diagnostics.

-In recent years, significant progress has been made in IR-VIS image fusion; however, existing methods generally assume that the input visible images are of good visual quality.
+In recent years, the emergence of deep learning has rapidly advanced numerous areas within computer vision\cite{57,58,60,62}, and infrared–visible (IR–VIS) image fusion has achieved significant progress\cite{54,cdtfusion}; however, existing methods generally assume that the input visible images are of good visual quality.
 In hazy conditions, visible images are affected by haze, resulting in unclear imagery, which makes it difficult for these methods to generate clear, haze-free fusion results.
-Traditional approaches typically address this issue by first applying a dehazing algorithm to the hazy image and then fusing the dehazed image with the infrared image, as shown in Figure \ref{Fig1}(a).
+Traditional approaches typically address this issue by first applying a dehazing algorithm to the hazy image and then fusing the dehazed image with the infrared image, as shown in Fig. \ref{Fig1}(a).
 Although this two-stage strategy is feasible, it fails to integrate the dehazing and fusion tasks into a unified framework for joint training, making it challenging to balance the relationship between the two tasks.
 While dehazed images may show good dehazing performance, they are not always optimal for subsequent fusion tasks.
 Additionally, the two-stage process of dehazing followed by fusion involves different methodologies, reducing the model's compactness.

 To address the issues arising from the two-stage processing paradigm, Li et al. \cite{30} proposed the all-weather multi-modality image fusion method, which achieves image restoration and fusion under various complex weather conditions.
 However, this method fails to effectively coordinate the differences between the different restoration tasks, limiting further improvements in restoration and fusion performance.
 In response, Yi et al. \cite{31} introduced a method called Text-IF, which guides the fusion of degraded images using semantic text.
 Nevertheless, this approach relies on pre-input text descriptions, increasing the complexity of model deployment.
 Furthermore, while Text-IF is designed for the restoration and fusion of multiple types of degraded images, it faces challenges in balancing fusion performance across various degradation scenarios without compromising individual task performance.